sukikrishna/CS262DesignExercise2/README.md

 python -m pytest tests
 ```

-Running the program will output the logs for each virtual machine to separate files in the format sim[x]_vm[i]_log.txt, where x is the simulation number and i is the virtual machine number.
+Running the program will output the logs in `logs` directory for each virtual machine to separate files in the format sim[x]_vm[i]_log.txt, where x is the simulation number and i is the virtual machine number.